 Prescriptions requested early cannot be processed so please do not submit them.
 Delays are being caused as the staff check every request and if not due they have to place them on hold.
 Pharmacies will not process them early.

-Dear Patients, we are in the final stages of moving to a full telephone triage system for all our appointments.
+Dear Patients, we have moved to a full telephone triage system for all our appointments.
 This means that when you call to make an appointment you will be added to the GP or Nurse Practitioner telephone triage list.
 You will be called according to priority where the clinician will deal with as many patients as they can over the phone and only call in those that need to be seen.
 We have started using video consultations where appropriate and a new SMS messaging service to update patients regarding their results.

 Our strategy from the beginning has been to keep patients with possible symptoms away from the surgery so that we can continue to provide essential healthcare services.
 This reduces the risk of clinicians and staff contracting the virus and having to self isolate but also taking every step to avoid the risk of patients contracting it from another patient.

-We have an isolation room setup in case a patient attends and is suspected to have the virus.
-We have also converted Dr King's consultation room to an urgent assessment room where some patients can be assessed and will be brought in through the side of the building by prior arrangement with the GP.
+We have an isolation room setup in case a patient attends and is suspected to have the virus where some patients can be assessed and will be brought in through the side of the building by prior arrangement with the GP.
 These patients will not enter the main reception or waiting area of the surgery.

 We appreciate your understanding and cooperation during these very challenging times and we will keep you up to date via this website and notify you via the SMS service.